Learn about how we feel pain, what acute and chronic pain are and the most common causes of pain in people with sickle cell disease.

 Learn about the signs and symptoms of acute myeloid leukemia (AML), which can have more severe symptoms than acute lymphoblastic leukemia (ALL).

-Your child's pain team may recommend opioids to help them manage acute (sudden) or persistent pain.
+Your pain care team may recommend opioids to help you manage acute (sudden) or persistent pain.
 Read about opioids, some of their side effects and how to manage side effects of opioids.